AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

   `aio aem rde <command> --help`

-### run modes variations {#run-mode-variations}
+### global flags {#global-flags}

 >[!NOTE]
 >
-> These run modes are not yet available.
+> These global flags are not yet available.
 They will be rolled out sometime in June.
 >

-* For a less verbose output, use the quiet mode:
+* For a less verbose output, use the quiet flag:

   `aio aem rde <command> --quiet`

   This removes certain user information like spinners, progress bars and tries to avoid user input.

-* For JSON instead of console log output, type:
+* For JSON instead of console log output, use the json flag:

   `aio aem rde <command> --json`

   This returns valid JSON while suppressing any console output.
-See below for JSON examples.
+See further below for JSON examples.

-* To avoid configuring the RDE connection information using the setup command, or any aio config creation, type:
+* To avoid configuring the RDE connection information using the setup command, or any aio config creation, use the three flags for organization, program and environment:

   `aio aem rde <command> --organizationId=<value> --programId=<value> --environmentId=<value>`